ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 **Use your own templates**
 No sample signature is as beautiful as your own.
 So let's let Set-OutlookSignatures work with your own templates!

 - Create a folder with your own templates and configurations.
+Follow the FAQ '[What is the recommended folder structure for script, license, template and config files?](/faq/#34-what-is-the-recommended-folder-structure-for-script-license-template-and-config-files)', as separating source code and customizations makes administration and version upgrades much easier.
-- To get started, simply copy the '.\sample templates' folder and customize the templates it contains.
+  - To get started, simply copy the '.\sample templates' folder and customize the templates and the INI file it contains.
 - Run Set-OutlookSignatures again and specify where to find the new templates:
   - '`-SignatureTemplatePath 'c:\your_signature_template_path'`' for the folder where your signature templates are located.
   - '`-SignatureIniFile 'c:\your_signature_template_path\_Signatures.ini'`' for the path to the signature configuration file.